Theories 5-8

 T6 Overview #

 T6 has the lowest decay of all the theories.
-It will be second place to T5 until about e750 and is the only theory that can get to \(>e1100τ\).
-You should overnight this and T4 after you get your T2 to \(e350+\).
+It will be second place to T5 until ~

 T6 strategy #

-The optimal multipler varies between 6-12, but spikes depending on what variable is dominant at the time and how close you are to a milestone.
-If you want an accurate multiplier, check with the sim.
+The optimal multiplier varies between 6-12, but spikes depending on what variable is dominant at the time and how close you are to a milestone.
+For an accurate multiplier, check with the sim.

 T6 milestone route #